3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: Gare Montparnasse → Versailles-Chantiers via TER Paris → Le Mans line (13 min, direct, ~€4)

-It’s critical to note this is an experience you MUST book online in advance.
-Securing a ticket means you’ll have a designated entry time to the palace, and from there can explore the other attractions at your leisure.
-If you do not book a timed entry ticket in advance, you probably won’t be able to enter the palace!
-I had planned to meet a friend here who happened to be visiting France during the same time, but her group failed to purchase tickets online and found that when they arrived at the gates at 10:00 AM, the next available entry wasn’t until 3:00 PM.
-I’ve also seen peers show up to find that no additional tickets are being sold for the day anyways, so heed my warning and be sure to book online and enter the palace within the half hour following your reservation time.
+I planned to meet a friend here who happened to visit France during the same time, but her group failed to purchase tickets online.
+When they arrived at the gates at 10:00 AM, the next available entry wasn’t until 3:00 PM.
+I’ve also seen peers show up to find that no additional tickets are being sold for the day.
+Heed my warning and book tickets online to enter the palace within the half hour following your reservation time.

-To make the most of the estate during high season, which runs from April through October, review the following attraction hours:
+To make the most of the estate during high season from April through October, review the following attraction hours:

-That being said, plan to arrive early and begin your day touring the park and gardens before entering the palace, then explore the Estate of Trianon and Gallery of Coaches after lunch.
-Based on the closures detailed above, it’s advisable to avoid visiting on a Monday, and the last admission to most of these attractions occurs at 6:00 PM with the respective ticket office closing at 5:45 PM.
+Arrive early and tour the park and gardens before entering the palace, then explore the Estate of Trianon and Gallery of Coaches after lunch.
+Avoid visiting on Mondays.
+The last admission to most attractions occurs at 6:00 PM with the respective ticket office closing at 5:45 PM.

 Lunch - Grand Café d’Orléans

-If you desire a more kingly meal than a simple baguette sandwich, you’ll need to make reservations in advance at Ore.
+For a more kingly meal than a simple baguette sandwich, make reservations in advance at Ore.
 Elegant Ore is a contemporary French café overlooking the Royal Courtyard.
-Here you can enjoy breakfast or lunch for €40 and €80 respectively, which includes a ticket to enter just the palace within the total fee.
+Dig into breakfast or a set menu lunch for €40 and €80 respectively, which includes a ticket to enter just the palace within the total.

 Gardens of Versailles

-Once you’ve taken some time to eat, enjoy the Gardens of Versailles and the adjacent royal Park.
-Designed by one of the most famous landscape architects in history—André Le Nôtre—the gardens of Versailles are considered a masterpiece of French formal garden style featuring geometric layouts, manicured lawns, and parterres of flowers, topiaries, and sculptures to create a sense of order and grandeur.
+After lunch, peruse the Gardens of Versailles and adjacent royal Park.
+Designed by one of the most famous landscape architects in history—André Le Nôtre—the gardens are a masterpiece of French formal garden style featuring geometric layouts, manicured lawns, and parterres of flowers, topiaries, and sculptures to create a sense of order.

-Originally commissioned by Louis XIV, the gardens were just one aspect of his grand plan to transform Versailles into the epicenter of French power and culture, flaunting the absolute monarchy which in theory extended his control over even nature.
-Many European palaces and estates have since incorporated elements of Versailles' layout and style, making it a model for formal gardens across the continent.
+Commissioned by Louis XIV, the gardens were one aspect of his grand plan to transform Versailles into the epicenter of French power, flaunting the absolute monarchy which in theory controlled even nature.
+European palaces and estates have since incorporated stylistic elements of Versailles' layout, making it a model for formal gardens across the continent.

-Splitting the center of the gardens is the Grand Canal, while water features like the famous Latona and Apollo fountains highlight intricate hydraulic systems during fountains shows and musical garden days which were an engineering marvel in their time.
-It’s important to note that while the gardens are typically free, these featured days require a paid ticket which is conveniently covered by the passport ticket option!
-These concerts in which water is set to the rhythm of Baroque music are one of the many performances which keep the spirit of the estate’s historical role as an arts center alive.
+While the gardens are typically free, these featured days require a paid ticket which is conveniently covered by the passport option!
+These concerts set water to the rhythm of Baroque music and are one of the many performances which keep the spirit of the estate’s historic role as an arts center alive.

 Grand Trianon